Introducing the New OpenLogic CentOS Vagrant Boxes

 We’ve been using Vagrant internally to help recreate customer issues in a repeatable way for years.
 By having a known VM structure that is easily reconstructed, we can tear down and stand back up environments that reproduce our customers’ environments quickly and efficiently, leaving us to focus on solving our customers’ issues!

-Ready to see the OpenLogic CentOS 8 Vagrant Box in action?
-Visit the our page on Vagrant to get started!
+Ready to see the OpenLogic CentOS Vagrant Boxes in action?
+Visit our CentOS 7 and CentOS 8 pages below!

 OpenLogic’s images build on our previous image releases, reducing the variation between released versions, and go through two separate quality assurance (QA) trials to ensure that any issues previously resolved continue to be resolved in our latest images.